Pillars of Female Empowerment!

 This is where you can begin your research!
 Reach about the areas where women often receive unequal treatment.
 What pillars of female empowerment do you feel passionate about?
 Those might be the pillars where you create an ecofeminist business!

 1) Intellectual Empowerment: One of the greatest barriers to equality is restricting access to education for women and girls.
 In many places in the world, girls are forbidden from attending school, not taught to read or write and limited to only learning domestic duties.
-Though the situation is changing, in places where girls are free to go to school, many young women see business or current affairs as less feminine.
+Though it is changing, many young women see business or current affairs as less feminine.
 We argue that female education and independent intellectual thought is a bedrock for personal empowerment and equality.

 2) Economic Empowerment: Women make up a disproportionate number of the most economically disadvantaged on the planet.
 Still, many women have no choice but to rely on a man to provide for them.
 Projects that provide women with alternatives to this paradigm and aid women in attaining greater financial independence make some of the greatest leaps forward towards greater empowerment for women.